What Kids Really Want for Christmas

-And so it begins…Halloween is over and store aisles are packed with Christmas everything.
-Mail catalog numbers have increased and television commercials are promoting things we supposedly can’t and shouldn’t live without.
+Even before Halloween is over, store aisles are packed with Christmas everything.
+Mail catalogs arrive and television commercials promote things we supposedly can’t and shouldn’t live without.

-Ikea is one of the stores getting into the Christmas spirit with a commercial called “The Other Letter.”
+Ikea is one of the stores getting into the Christmas spirit with a commercial called The Other Letter.

 Ikea had children write a Christmas wish letter to The Three Kings and a second letter to their parents.
-The letters to The Three Kings were filled with items the children wanted; the letters to parents were quite different.
+The letters to The Three Kings were filled with items the children really wanted for Christmas, but the letters to parents were quite different.

 While the children’s letters were thought-provoking, the biggest surprise came when the children were asked, “If you could only send one of these letters, which one would you choose to send?”
 Each child chose the letter to their parents.

-Before your blood pressure goes sky-high ascertaining how to give your children everything they “want” for Christmas, consider their true wishes.
+Before your blood pressure goes sky-high about how to give your children everything they “want” for Christmas, consider their true wishes.
 Perhaps the most valuable gift you could give your children is your time.